nextflow-io/nf-validation/README.md

 This is all that is needed - Nextflow will automatically fetch the plugin code at run time.

 > [!NOTE]
-> The snippet below will always try to install the latest version, good to make sure
+> The snippet above will always try to install the latest version, good to make sure
 > that the latest bug fixes are included!
 However, this can cause difficulties if running
 > offline.
 You can pin a specific release using the syntax `nf-validation@0.3.2`